Crashr-io/contracts/doc/template.typ

   === Crashr Fee Calculation

-  In the Crashr protocol, the marketplace fee calculation is adjusted to account for the diverse trading possibilities now that it supports multi-asset arbitrary trades.
-The fee for ADA payouts remain the same as the original contract.
+  With the Crashr protocol supporting multi-asset arbitrary trades, the marketplace fee structure has been updated to cater to the wider array of trading options.
+The fees for ADA transactions continue as per the original contract's terms.

+  #pagebreak()
   === Unique Token Fee

-  Since the protocol now supports trades involving multiple assets we needed to account for the tokens included in the payout.
-To accommodate this, we introduced a unique token fee.
-Unique token fee is a fee that must be paid for each unique asset requested by the owner of the listing.
-The fee is also hardcoded in the contract and is currently set to 1 ADA per unique asset.
-This fee is enforced by the contract.
-For fungible token transactions, the unique token fee is also applied if the quantity of the tokens is below 100.
-But for quantities 100 and above, the fee is the same as the original marketplace fee which is 2% of the total payout amount for that token.
+  The addition of multi-asset trades led to the introduction of a unique token fee.
+This fee, set at 1 ADA for each distinct asset requested by the listing owner, is predefined in the contract and automatically applied.
+For fungible token transactions involving less than 100 tokens, this unique token fee applies.
+When the quantity reaches 100 or more, the fee adjusts to match the original marketplace's 2% of the total token payout.

   $ "Total ADA Fee" = max(sum_("i=1")^u (Q#sub[i] < 100 ?
 1 : 0) * U_f + sum_("k=1")^n P#sub[k] * (2/100), 1) $